 Diversity and equity are important features of public policy and are central to the debate about the renewal of the public service in Canada.
 An increasing concern with human rights, significant demographic developments, and a citizenry conscious of both the democratic deficit and the need for a representative public service workforce, call into question the values and ethos of public service in Canada.
 The broader public sector has an opportunity now to make up ground in the representation of historically disadvantaged groups in ways that will help to create an exemplary workplace.
 The imperative to renew and rejuvenate the public service is matched with the reality of a labour market that is increasingly diverse.
-The Charter of Rights and Freedoms, the Multiculturalism Act, the federal Human Rights Act and provincial Human Rights Codes have embedded in them a core set of rights, values and responsibilities.
-Part of the challenge in a democratic society like Canada is navigating between competing rights, native self-government, human rights, employment equity, gender relations and language rights.
+The Charter of Rights and Freedoms, the Multiculturalism Act, the federal Human Rights Act and provincial Human Rights Codes have embedded in them a core set of rights, values and values.
+In this course specific emphasis is devoted to the following policy fields: immigration policy, multiculturalism, native self-government, human rights, employment equity, gender relations and language rights.
 1 Credit